diksharanjan05/AmazonHackon-ShopBot/README.md

-# amazon-scraper-app
+#AmazonHackonShopbot

+Have installed Python and Node Package Manager to proceed.

-npm i
+npm i // to install the dependencies.

-node app.js
+node app.js // to run the application on local.